 G Dale, The Soaring Engine

-Excellent (albeit somewhat expensive) series of booklets (Vol 1+2 have been published, Vol 3 is still outstanding) that cover all essentials about performance soaring.
+Excellent (albeit somewhat expensive) series of booklets (Vol 1, 2, and 3 have been published, a 4th volume is in the works) that cover all essentials about performance soaring.
 G Dale is not only an experienced competition pilot (former UK champion and participant at multiple world championships) but also a great teacher (currently working at Omarama’s school of mountain soaring in New Zealand).
 In succinct, jargon-free language, accompanied by simple and effective illustrations, G explains all aspects of cross country soaring from flat lands to mountains, and utilizing all forms of lift (thermal, convergence, ridge, and wave).
 G also puts special emphasis on safety, particularly critical in mountainous terrain.

 This book is written primarily for glider pilots who are just about to make the step towards cross country soaring.
 It bridges the gap between introductory soaring textbooks that focus primarily on the basic principles and safety of powerless flight, and the more dedicated, often jargon filled, literature about cross country flying targeted at already advanced soaring pilots.
 I have found a lot of excellent practical tips in Eckey’s work especially with respect to thermaling techniques (e.g. where to look for thermals, how to center them quickly, what bank angle and air speed to use, etc.).
 The book is a bit light on mountain flying, so make sure to not use this as your only reference before you head into challenging terrain.
 Also, I found that sometimes the book makes statements or specific recommendations without fully explaining their theoretical underpinnings, leaving me wanting for more, or, at times, even making me question the validity of a statement or recommendation.

 Jean-Marie Clément, Danse avec de vent (French original) or Dancing with the Wind (English translation)